3dreamengine/3DreamEngine/docu/engine.md

 In other words, avoid setting materials or shaders after loading.
 In most cases it works fine, but some shaders do not work on final (cleaned up) objects.

-Your draw/update code should look something liek that:
+Your draw/update code should look something like that:

 ```lua
 function love.draw()